 Students in the 4+1 accelerated degree program must maintain at least a 3.0 GPA in all categories (graduate, cumulative, and semester GPA).
-The student may not be allowed to continue on to the graduate portion of the program based on a GPA lower than a 3.0 in any category, faculty feedback, poor performance, or unsatisfactory conduct in the graduate violates the ASU Student Code program that of Conduct (https://eoss.asu.edu/dos/srr/codeofconduct).
-Students are also required to adhere to the Graduate College's policies on maintaining academic progress towards degree completion (https://graduate.asu.edu/policies-procedures).
+The student may not be allowed to continue on to the graduate portion of the program based on a GPA lower than a 3.0 in any category, faculty feedback, poor performance, or unsatisfactory conduct in the graduate program that violates the ASU Student Code of Conduct (https://eoss.asu.edu/dos/srr/codeofconduct).
+Students are also required to adhere to the Graduate College's policies on maintaining academic progress towards degree completion (Graduate College Policies and Procedures).